OPPORTUNISTS AND )

-May it please the court: In one of his earliest newsletters, True Stella Awards author Randy Cassingham said, "There is no easy solution.
-This isn't something that 10 issues of an Internet publication will solve -- or 100 issues.
-Rather, it will take a lengthy and in-depth dialogue among informed citizens and reform-minded insiders to carefully weigh the pros and cons of various approaches, and then slowly and carefully introduce reforms."
+I said, in one of the earliest True Stella Awards newsletters, “There is no easy solution.
+This isn’t something that 10 issues of an Internet publication will solve — or 100 issues.
+Rather, it will take a lengthy and in-depth dialogue among informed citizens and reform-minded insiders to carefully weigh the pros and cons of various approaches, and then slowly and carefully introduce reforms.”

 What The Book Covers